 We tend to remember notable Irish women in the late 19th and early 20th century that fought for equal rights.
 But it’s easy to forget the struggle for equality is still a contemporary one.
 For Deirdre Gogarty, living in Ireland in the late 1980’s, she had to fight all comers both in and out of the ring, to pursue her dream of becoming a professional boxer.

 In 1996, a young Irish fighter was about to fight for a championship belt in the MGM Grand Las Vegas on the undercard of the Tyson-Bruno rematch.
 The bout would be broadcast around the world, and be fondly remembered as being the fight of the night.
 Irish boxer Deirdre Gogarty fought Chrissy Martin over 6 rounds, with both fighters being tested to their limits.
-The fight is widely known as being the fight that finally brought women’s boxing to the attention of the masses.
+This fierce contest is widely known as being the bout that finally brought women’s boxing to the attention of the masses.
 But Deirdre had to fight a much harder battle out of the ring to realise her dream of making it as a professional boxer.

 Deidre had always wanted to box, but women boxers in Ireland in the 1980’s weren’t just uncommon, they didn’t officially exist at all.
 Farcical and laughable notions abounded.
 The various boxing authorities in Ireland would not sanction official bouts for women, spouting spurious and vague ‘medical issues’ as the reason.
 Boxing gyms and clubs would not consider admitting women, thinking it would prove too distracting for male members.